John & Samuel Percival

 This private bank was established in around 1796 by John Percival and his son, also John Percival, as J Percival & Son.
 Their main business was wholesale drapery and haberdashery.
 John (the elder) died two years later, at a time when the bank was facing insolvency, and Martin Lucas, his son-in-law, and proprietor of another bank in the town, was one of the trustees who managed the affairs of the bank.
 John Percival (the younger) was in sole control by 1797, the bank later trading as John Percival & John Percival jun.
 John Percival (the younger) died in around 1812 and the business was continued by John and Samuel Percival, sons of John (the younger), as John & Samuel Percival.

-Branches were opened in Towcester in 1815, following the acquisition of the banking business of John Jenkinson from his executors, and in Wellingborough in c.1825.
+Branches were opened in Towcester in 1815, following the acquisition of the banking business of John Jenkinson from his executors, and in Wellingborough in about 1825.
 In 1836 John & Samuel Percival reconstructed their bank in Northampton as a joint stock bank, Northamptonshire Union Bank.
 The Towcester business remained a separate private bank, John & Samuel Percival, later Moxon & Percival.

 Summary of our archive holdings